Guoxn1/RMS-PGD/README.md

-# On Adversarial Examples for trajectory prediction by utilizing characteristics of trajectory data
+# On Adversarial Attack of Trajectory Prediction by Considering Characteristics of Data and Model

 ## Code